Today’s post is a beginner’s guide to burnishing, and it’s a response to a recent reader question.

 You can see how the color with which you chose to burnish can change the appearance of the colors you’re blending.

 It’s a good idea to test new methods before using them on a drawing.
 Make a test strip like the one above to see what happens when you burnish with different colors.

 Also try layering two or more colors, then burnishing them with a colorless blender, a lighter color, a darker color, white, and one of the original colors.
 The results will give you a good idea what to expect on a drawing.

 How Burnishing Looks in Practice

-Here’s a sample from one of my current drawings.
+Here’s a sample from an old drawing.
 There are several layers of color on the paper at this point.
-Color is already fairly saturated—there isn’t much paper showing through the background.
+Color is fairly saturated—there isn’t much paper showing through the background.